Counseling Degrees & Licenses in Delaware

 Currently, there are no state certification or licensing requirements for applied behavior analysts in Delaware.

-However, the 2102 Autism Service Providers’ law stipulates that for ABA therapy to be reimbursable by insurance, it must be provided by a BCBA-certified provider.
+However, the 2102 Autism Service Providers’ law stipulates that ABA therapy must be provided by a BCBA-certified provider for insurance to reimburse.

 Marriage and Family Therapy Licenses in Delaware